|

 Martyn, Meat, Maximus or Del (you choose!), was quickly snapped

 up and the cake was nearly completed.
+Together,

 the three practiced for six months a bunch of older original songs